 You’ve probably noticed Safari filling in your username and password on certain sites.
-That happens because you told Safari to remember your username and password, probably a long time ago.
+That happens because you told Safari to remember your username and password for that site, probably a long time ago.
 And now you don’t remember the password and Safari shows it as bullets, like so:

 Turns out there is a way to figure out what those bullets stand for.

 1. Go to Safari/Preferences… and go to Passwords (across the top).
-It looks like this:
+At first, it looks like this:

 2. Click on the password (or passwords– ⌘-click) you’re interested in.